winter-cardinal/winter-cardinal/docs/cheatsheet/_src/01_getting-started.md

 <script src="webjars/wcardinal/wcardinal.worker.min.js"></script>
 ```

-There is an non-worker version called `webjars/wcardinal/wcardinal.min.js`.
+There is an non-worker version called `webjars/wcardinal/wcardinal.min.js` too.
-The worker version `wcardinal.worker.min.js` is strongly recommended over this non-worker version as the `setTimeout` is not reliable in some cases.
+However, the worker version `wcardinal.worker.min.js` is strongly recommended over this non-worker version as the `setTimeout` is not reliable in some cases.

 ### Step 4: Load a Controller Script